125 Main Street Site

 New York's BCP encourages the voluntary cleanup of contaminated properties known as "brownfields" so that they can be reused and redeveloped.
 These uses include recreation, housing, business or other uses.
 A brownfield is any real property that is difficult to reuse or redevelop because of the presence or potential presence of contamination.

 Where to Find Information

-Project documents are available for review at the following locations to help the public stay informed.
-These documents include the draft RI/IRM Work Plan and the application to participate in the Brownfield Cleanup Program.
+Public interest in this project is valued and appreciated.
+Project documents are available for review at the following locations to help the public stay informed:

 Buffalo & Erie County Public Library